Tux/Release-Checklist/Checklist.md

  $
 ```

-Other that doing all these tests *before* you upload to CPAN, there are some
+Other than doing all these tests *before* you upload to CPAN, there are some
 awesome metrics available on [cpants](https://cpants.cpanauthors.org/) that
 trigger *after* you have uploaded to CPAN.
 [This](https://cpants.cpanauthors.org/) also shows more metrics and has lots